Akron Children's Logo

 Your body needs time to heal.
 Doctors usually recommend waiting 4-6 weeks to have sex to reduce the risk of infection, increased bleeding, or re-opening healing tissue.

 Begin slowly, with kissing, cuddling, and other intimate activities.
-You'll probably notice reduced vaginal lubrication (this is due to hormones and usually is temporary), so a water-based lubricant might be useful.
+You'll probably notice reduced vaginal lubrication (this is due to hormones and usually is temporary), so a water-based lubricant might help.
 Try to find positions that put less pressure on sore areas and are most comfortable for you.
 Tell your partner if you're sore or frightened about pain during sexual activity — talking it over can help both of you to feel less anxious and more secure about resuming your sex life.

 Incontinence